bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/ioana.deaconu/index.md

 - **Passive Buzzer**: Connected to a PWM-capable GPIO pin for audio tone output.

-- **1602 LCD Module**: Wired in 4-bit parallel mode, using six GPIOs for control and data.
+- **LCD1602**: Wired in 4-bit parallel mode, using six GPIOs for control and data.

 - **Breadboards (830 points)**: Used to prototype the circuit layout.

 - **Male-to-Male Jumper Wires**: For connecting components to the breadboard and microcontroller.

-- **Power Distribution**: 3.3V and GND from the Pico are shared across the breadboard rails.
+- **Power Distribution**: VSYS and GND from the Pico are shared across the breadboard rails.

 All components are integrated onto the breadboard to form a compact and testable embedded system.